bndnio/concurrency-management/VectorClocks/VectorClocks/README.md

 ## Validation

-Validation for this implementaion was done in two fashions.
+Validation for this implementation was done in two fashions.
 One, to verify that vector clocks are behaving in an appropriate way.
 And two, to verify that relationships are being correctly determined.